ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 accepted (or rejected) by the Verifier, and the Current State would be a trust anchor used to sign Evidence or Endorsements.

-In a DICE-based layered attestation for example, the current state of each layer is signed by a key held by the next lower layer.
+In layered attestation using DICE {{TCG-DICE}} for example, the current state of each layer is signed by a key held by the next lower layer.
 Thus in the example diagram above, the layer 2 current state (e.g., OS state) is signed by a layer 1 key (e.g., a signing key used by the firmware), the layer 1 current state (e.g.,